 - The player who claimed the mark takes the free-kick (in accordance with Law 20). - 6.
-If the player is unable to take the free-kick within one minute, a scrum is awarded to the team in possession. - 7.
+If the player is unable to take the free-kick within one minute, a team-mate may take the free kick. - 7.
 The free-kick is taken at the following locations: